kacerstudio/wp-admin-studio/readme.txt

 The plugin automatically creates a backup before saving.
 You can restore the previous version using the "Restore backup" button on the Editor settings page.

 == Changelog ==

+= 1.9.9 =
+* Improved: More options for customizing the login page — new card design with heading and subtitle, stacked action buttons, "Hide logo" and "Hide info heading" toggles, restyled language switcher, and better mobile rendering
+* Fixed: Password visibility eye icon on the login page was invisible

 = 1.9.8 =
 * Fixed: PHP Warning "Undefined variable $user_login" on custom login URL page (PHP 8.x)